-The Council's operating result from continuing operations has decreased by \$0.4 million to a deficit of \$0.3 million in 2021-22.
-The decrease is mainly due to the decrease in grants and contributions provided for capital purposes in the current year.
+The Council's operating result from continuing operations (\$2.2 million including depreciation and amortisation expense of \$8.3 million) was \$2.5 million higher than the 2021-22 result.
+The increase is mainly due to the increase in grants and contributions provided for capital purposes in the current year.

-The net operating deficit before capital grants and contributions \$1.8 million was \$0.4 million higher than the 2020-21 result.
-The increase is mainly due to the increase in user charges and fees.
+The net operating deficit before capital grants and contributions of (\$2.4 million) was \$0.5 million lower than the 2021-22 result.
+The decrease is mainly due to the increase in materials and services expenses which increased by \$1.4 million from 2021-22 to \$8.1 million in 2022-23.